Humpadilo/sunspire-online/docs/roadmap/Sunspire_Online_Roadmap.md

 * At least a subset of locations, NPCs, stories, and sessions are migrated and valid.

-# 3.2 – Identify Your Source Buckets
+# 3.2 – Identify Your Source Buckets - Complete

 From your existing `D:\Tracy` world, you have several major sources of lore: